What I Felt at American University for a Month

 Today is the 30th day since I came to America.
 So I'm going to tell you what I felt when I got used to this school.

 First, American University has a very large amount of reading.
-There is basically about 20 pages to read in each class, and I write at least two essays per semester.
+There are basically about 20 pages to read in each class, and I write at least two essays per semester.
 If you take the SIS (School of International Studies) class, it will be harder.
 Overall, AU focuses on studying.
 I dreamed of relaxing and the leisure life here, but the reality is that I always read books in a library.
 Most of the students are busy but passionate.

 Second, a good way to make friends is to participate in the program held by Abroad at the AU program.
 We can become friends naturally while working together.
 Everyone is looking for friends because they are all international students.
 Just go and say hi first!
 I have been told not to go around with people from the same country when I go abroad.
 However, do not be afraid of that because it is not true.
 People from the same country are more likely to feel a bond when they are in a foreign country.
 In addition, it’s easier to be friends and rely on each other when you are stressed.
 Most international students become friends first with people of the same culture who speak the same language.